louisminion/cddataplotter/README.md

 - Ensure you have both Python 3.8+ and OriginLab 2020.0 or a more recent version installed.
 - Install the required python libraries by running `pip -r requirements.txt`
 - You're ready to go!

+Known issues:
+- When working with data from older versions of Chirascan spectrometers the number of introductory lines may differ.
+This code has been tested on the Fuchter group Chirascan V100 output only.